DR HEATHER CAME & ASSOCIATES

 Joy Ratima

-She has 20 years experience in administration, previously working as Office Manager and EA at Robert Walters in Melbourne.
+Joy has 20 years experience in administration, office management and event planning, previously working as Office Manager and EA at Robert Walters in Melbourne.
 She moved back to Aotearoa late in 2021 to immerse her whānau in culture and enable her tamariki to attend school in Aotearoa as well as being able to spend more time with family.
-Joy has 5 children and is currently studying Te Reo part time.

 Grant Berghan